Skip to content

 The legal landscape for ORM has shifted decisively toward enforcement in 2025–2026.
 For UK businesses, compliance is now a board-level concern rather than a legal footnote.

-The CMA published fake reviews guidance (CMA208) in April 2025, secured formal commitments from both Google and Amazon, and in November 2025 launched a "major consumer protection drive" with investigations into 8 businesses and advisory letters to 100 firms.
+The CMA published fake reviews guidance (CMA208) in April 2025, secured commitments from Google and Amazon, and in November 2025 launched a 'major consumer protection drive' investigating 8 businesses and sending advisory letters to 100 firms.

-The prohibition is widely defined and includes submitting or commissioning fake consumer reviews, reviews that conceal incentivisation, publishing fake reviews or consumer review information in a misleading way, and failing to take reasonable steps to prevent and remove banned reviews.
+The prohibition is widely defined: submitting or commissioning fake consumer reviews, reviews that conceal incentivisation, publishing fake reviews in a misleading way, and failing to take reasonable steps to prevent and remove banned reviews.

 Platform-by-Platform: What Changed in 2025–26